 What Is The Forex Market?

-The Forex market is the largest financial market in the World, specializing in currency trading.
+The foreign exchange market is the largest financial market in the World, specializing in currency trading.
 It operates 24 hours a day, five days a week, allowing traders to quickly respond to global economic events.
 With an average daily trading volume exceeding $6 trillion, the Forex market is highly liquid, enabling swift execution of transactions.

 It is decentralized, meaning trading occurs over-the-counter (OTC) through a network of banks and forex brokers.
 Forex market also offers high leverage, allowing traders to control large positions with a relatively small capital investment, which can amplify both profits and risks.